InformationProgressive Silent Film ListLost FilmsPeopleTheaters

 Cast: Harry Millarde [Harold Brentwell], Marguerite Courtot [Helen, his sweetheart], Alice Hollister [Sybil, the adventuress], Henry Hallam [Martin, Harold’s employer], Bert French [dancer of the Vampire Dance], Alice Eis [dancer of the Vampire Dance], Robert G. Vignola

-Kalem Film Manufacturing Company production; distributed by The General Film Company, Incorporated. / Scenario by Thomas H. Hunter (T. Hayes Hunter) and Robert G. Vignola.
-Cinematography by George K. Hollister. / Released 15 October 1913. / Standard 35mm spherical 1.37:1 format. / The production was shot in September 1913 at Kalem’s studio in Cliffside, New Jersey.
+Kalem Company, Incorporated, production; distributed by The General Film Company, Incorporated. / Scenario by Thomas H. Hunter (T. Hayes Hunter) and Robert G. Vignola.
+Cinematography by George K. Hollister. / Released 15 October 1913. / Standard 35mm spherical 1.33:1 format. / The production was shot in September 1913 at Kalem’s studio in Cliffside, New Jersey.
 French and Eis perform their “Vampire Dance” in the film.

 Drama.

-Survival Status: Print exists in the International Museum of Photography and Film at George Eastman House film archive.
+Survival status: Print exists in the George Eastman Museum film archive [35mm positive].

 Keywords: Dance - Vamps